Chulio Road residents voice concern about possible O'Reilly's construction

 The planning commission voted in favor of the application five to two, with Chair Logan Boss and Commission member Frank Brown against the application.

 It will go before the Rome City Commission for a final vote and public hearing on Nov.
-23 at 6 p.m. at Rome City Hall at 601 Broad Street.
+23 at 6 p.m. at Rome City Hall at 601 Broad St.

 Three applications were tabled for later meetings, including the special use permit application for a cell tower on Martha Berry Boulevard.